awaneetbaranwal-tudip/e_commerce_backend/README.md

 ## Running the Project Locally

-To run the e_commerce_1 project locally, follow these steps:
+To run the e_commerce_backend project locally, follow these steps:

 ### Prerequisites